ShimotsukiHaruka/Atlas/Humanities/Buffett-Business/Business 1.2.3.md

 ## Sole Traders
 + A sole trader/sole proprietorship is a business owned and managed by one person.
-+ It is run as an unincorporated business,i.e, there is no legal separation between the owner and the business itself.
++ It is run as an unincorporated business, i.e., there is no legal separation between the owner and the business itself.
 + A sole trader has unlimited liability and is responsible (liable) for any debt of the business which may be paid from the sole trader's personal assets.

 **Corporation:** in the body
 ## Vocabulary
-+ go to public
++ Go to public
-+ bamkrupt
++ Bankrupt
-+ sue
++ Sue

-+ lawsuit
++ Lawsuit